 Center For Counseling & Human Development

 The Center for Counseling and Human Development is committed to providing quality mental health care to a diverse student body.
 The Center supports the academic mission of the University by enhancing students' emotional, social, and personal development.
-Accredited by the International Association of Counseling Services (IACS), the Center seeks to engage students in counseling, consultation, and outreach to realize their potential and persist to graduation.
+Accredited by the International Accreditation of Counseling Services (IACS), the Center seeks to engage students in counseling, consultation, and outreach to realize their potential and persist to graduation.

 - Taking care of your mental health is important, especially in the midst of your college studies.
 Watch this video to learn more about college students and mental health: